AdobeDocs/experience-manager-65.en/help/assets/content-fragments/persisted-queries.md

 ### Managing Cache at the Persisted Query Level {#cache-persisted-query-level}

-This involves posting the query to AEM using CURL in your command line interface.
+This involves posting the query to AEM using cURL in your command line interface.

 For an example of the PUT (create) method: